Dr Thomas Walker

 Sir Henry Dale Wellcome Trust/Royal Society Fellow

-Tom is interested in novel methods of control for arboviral diseases such as dengue and Japanese encephalitis and joined the Department of Disease Control in 2014.
+Tom is interested in novel methods of control for mosquito-borne diseases such as dengue, Japanese encephalitis and malaria and joined the Department of Disease Control in 2014.
 Tom was awarded a Sir Henry Dale Wellcome Trust/Royal Society Fellowship (2014-2022) in addition to the Wellcome-Beit Prize.
 His fellowship research aims to use the endosymbiotic bacterium Wolbachia to reduce the transmission of human pathogens including arboviruses and malaria parasites in mosquitoes.
 Tom previously held Research fellow positions at Monash University and the University of Queensland in Australia in which he played a key role generating and characterising Wolbachia-infected mosquito lines for the World Mosquito program (https://www.worldmosquitoprogram.org/).
 Tom obtained a Dphil from the University of Oxford, MSc (Distinction) Biology and Control of Disease Vectors from LSHTM and BSc Biology from Imperial College.